michaelliao/gitsite/source/books/gitsite-guide/20-install/README.md

 ## Update site settings

 The site settings are stored in `source/site.yml`.
-You should update the settings such as:
+You should update the settings:

 - Set your site's name, description, etc;
 - Set your site's navigation menus;